San Bernardino Lemon Law Attorney

 Repair Thresholds

-roughly four repair attempts for the same problem, two attempts for a serious safety defect, or about 30 cumulative days in the shop.
+Roughly four attempts for the same defect, two for a serious safety problem, or the car out of service 30 or more cumulative days.

 What You Can Recover

-a manufacturer buyback (down payment, monthly payments, and related costs minus a mileage offset), a comparable replacement vehicle, or a cash settlement that lets you keep the car.
+A buyback (refund minus a mileage offset), a replacement vehicle, or a cash settlement that lets you keep the car.

 Cost to You